aidan-yip/perilous_quest/README.md

 # Firefox web app install

 Unfortunately Firefox dropped support for web apps in 2021.
-Please use another web browser or older version of Firefox to install on your system.
+Please use another web browser or an older version of Firefox to install on your system.